Video Professional vs the “Video Professional”

-With low cost production equipment and free tools anyone can produce a short video.
-Edit some Flip camera footage together, drop in a few dissolves, flavor it with some music and upload it to Youtube- bam! you’re considered a professional.
+With low cost production equipment and free tools, anyone can produce a short video.
+Edit some smartphone footage together, drop in a few dissolves, flavor it with some music and upload it to Youtube- bam! you’re considered a professional.

 Some argue that definition of “professional”.